saintybalboa/react-demo/README.md

 ## Tutorial

 This tutorial takes you through the process of building a react universal web app.
-It assumes that you have some basic knowledge of React and JavaScript.
+It assumes that you have some basic knowledge of React and JavaScript (es6).
 The tutorial covers the following areas:

 - [Setup](docs/tutorial/1-setup.md)